This information is arranged by year and includes MSM historical and other highlights of New York City’s music history.

 May — Jazz legend Max Roach (Undergraduate ’52) is given an honorary doctorate at Commencement.

-December — The John Brownlee Opera Theater presents the American Premiere of Cornet Christoph Rilke’s Song of Love and Death by Siegfried Matthus.
+December — The John Brownlee Opera Theatre presents the American Premiere of Cornet Christoph Rilke’s Song of Love and Death by Siegfried Matthus.
 John Rockwell of the New York Times wrote: “Manhattan School has done the opera proud.
 The musical performance, sung in Bernard Jacobson’s sure translation, was fully professional.”

 Other Highlights of New York City Musical History:

 Graduate Program in Orchestral Performance begins, the first of it kind in North America.
 It offers intensive study with members of prominent area ensembles.
 Founding members include New York Philharmonic concert master Glenn Dicterow (pictured), Joseph Robinson, and Frank Morelli (BM ’73).

 Summer — Manhattan School of Music founds Professional Musical Theater Workshop, Paul Gemignani, Director.

 November — Soprano Birgit Nilsson is honored with a gala concert celebrating her years of master classes at the School.
 Guest performers include Sherrill Milnes and several luminary alumni.
 George Manahan (Class of 1976) leads the School’s Symphony.